-Learning how to use Walgreens coupons and store loyalty points to save the most money possible at Walgreens requires patience and practice, but you can totally nail it.
+Learning how to use Walgreens coupons to save the most money possible at Walgreens requires patience and practice, but you can totally nail it.
+Even beginning couponers can score easy freebies at Walgreens.

-The Walgreens weekly ad is where you’ll find coupons and sales that run from Sunday through the following Saturday.
+The Walgreens weekly ad is where you’ll find all the deals that run Sunday to Saturday.
+Krazy Coupon Lady also publishes the best Walgreens deals each Saturday before they go live.
 (The ad shows up online on Wednesday evenings.)

-Best part about accessing the weekly ad through the app?
-The ad is interactive, not just a static picture.
-So, you can tap any coupons you see in the ad, which “clips” them (adds them to your account) to use on purchases.
+You can even view the weekly ad through the Walgreens app.
+The ad is interactive, not just a static picture, so you can tap any coupons you see and the coupon will be “clipped” to your account for use on a future purchase.

 You’ll see two types of Walgreens Cash promotions: purchase-quantity thresholds and purchase-spend thresholds.